19 March 2025

 He had responded most courteously to my greeting in a lovely Irish lilt.
 I soon gathered his destination, his preference for the early shift, his ambitious saving-plans, to learn to drive and then to buy a car.
 He wanted to know the hours I used to work (9 – 5 in my case, or 8–6 when I accounted for travel).
 And my regular breakfast.
 I was charmed by his openness, and interest.
 I learned of his 'traveller' in-laws; and out-laws, as the case might be.
 I realised that I was being measured against his own experience.

 This morning I complimented him on his neatness and he, in return, praised my turnout.
 He reached for a note-book in one of the conspicuous pockets hanging from his leather belt.
 As he thumbed through to the back page, I remembered that writing was one of his prouder accomplishments.
-There he had listed half a dozen lotteries, including Euro-millions, Set-for-Life and the "Post-code" Lottery, in which he had decided to invest £50 a week.
+There he had listed five lotteries, including Euro-millions, Set-for-Life and the "Post-code" Lottery.
+In these he had decided to invest £50 a week.
 Forty pounds, he corrected himself, sheepishly, as he crossed out the "post-code" lottery; someone must have told him that it did not operate like the others.

 "You are feeling lucky, are you?"
 I teased.
 "A feeling in your bones?"